JSheldon3488/DeepRL_Continuous_Control/README.md

 ### Distributed Training

 This project has two separate versions of the Unity environment:
-- The first version contains a single agent.
+- The first version contains a single agent (and is much slower to train).
 - The second version contains 20 identical agents, each with its own copy of the environment.

 The second version is useful for algorithms like [PPO](https://arxiv.org/pdf/1707.06347.pdf), [A3C](https://arxiv.org/pdf/1602.01783.pdf), and [D4PG](https://openreview.net/pdf?id=SyZipzbCb) that use multiple (non-interacting, parallel) copies of the same agent to distribute the task of gathering experience.